tallforasmurf/CoBro/README.md

 * Strikethrough: an error occurred reading this comic.

-Double-clicking a name opens a dialog to edit the name, URL, and update schedule.
+Double-clicking a name opens a dialog to edit the name and URL.

 The Browser
 -----------